 San Bernardino County is established from part of Los Angeles County.
 The County of Los Angeles builds its first public building...a jail.

 Los Angeles’ first superintendent of schools is appointed.
-Rabbi A.W.
-Edelman holds the first Jewish services in Los Angeles.
+Joseph Newark arrives from San Francisco and serves for a period as the unofficial Jewish rabbi in Los Angeles.
 Crime in Los Angeles rises to one murder per day.

 A Los Angeles deputy constable kills a man named Ruiz in a scuffle over a guitar.
 The Los Angeles Spanish-speaking community, feeling as it has endured one too many abuses by the Anglo community, marches on city jail to demand justice.
 Former slave Biddy Mason obtains her freedom in court and moves herself and her daughters to Los Angeles.
 She goes on to become a successful Los Angeles businesswomen, landowner and philanthropist.